3 more ships with grain depart Ukraine ports under UN deal

 It added that the Joint Coordination Center — run by officials from Ukraine, Russia, Turkey and the U.N. overseeing the deal signed in Istanbul last month — authorized the three ships and inspected a ship headed for Ukraine.
 The Barbados-flagged Fulmar S was inspected in Istanbul and is headed for the Chornomorsk port.

-After Turkey, which has relations with both Russia and Ukraine, helped broker the food deal two weeks ago, President Recep Tayyip Erdogan was to meet Russian President Vladimir Putin later Friday in Sochi, Russia.
-That meeting follows another face-to-face meeting the two leaders had in Iran three weeks ago.
+After Turkey helped broker the food deal two weeks ago, Turkish President Recep Tayyip Erdogan met with Russian President Vladimir Putin in Sochi, Russia, on Friday.

+In a statement after the talks that lasted four hours, Putin and Erdogan emphasized “the necessity of a complete fulfillment of the package deal reached in Istanbul … including unhindered export of Russian grain and fertilizers.”

-— Ukraine’s presidential office said that at least eight civilians were killed and 16 others were wounded in the latest Russian shelling.
+In other developments Friday, Ukraine’s presidential office said at least eight civilians were killed and 16 others wounded in the latest Russian shelling.

-The eastern Donetsk region has been facing the most intensive Russian barrage, and Donetsk Gov. Pavlo Kyrylenko repeated his call for all residents to evacuate.
+The eastern Donetsk region has for weeks faced the most intensive Russian barrage.
+Donetsk Gov. Pavlo Kyrylenko repeated his call for all residents to evacuate.

 “Shellings and bombings are going round the clock, and people who refuse to evacuate risk being killed on their pillows,” Kyrylenko said in televised remarks.